 GWP at COP26

 GWP is an accredited intergovernmental organisation (IGO) observer, which means it has been admitted by the Conference of the Parties as observers to the UNFCCC, and can nominate delegates to take part in the conference.
 Due to the coronavirus pandemic, COP26 is organised in a hybrid format, which means that many events will be both physical and online.
 Please note that changes may still occur in the below listed activities.
-All times are GMT.
+All times are GMT (UK time).

 GWP is a strong leading partner in the collective effort of the COP26 Water Pavilion.
 An opening ceremony takes place at 08:30-09:30.
 Many activities are arranged in this space throughout the COP.